Research Program on Global Health and Human Rights

 Injuries of Empire: Detention and Debilitation in South Florida

+In this public lecture, Dr. Emma Shaw Crane (Society of Fellows, Columbia University) discusses the racialized hazards experienced by asylum-seeking children at a South Florida detention camp.
 Between 2016 and 2019, Dr. Emma Shaw Crane worked with migrant and asylum-seeking children who were detained at the Homestead Temporary Shelter, a detention camp just south of Miami, Florida.
 Though ostensibly a place of humanitarian refuge, detained children were separated from their families and exposed to harmful sounds and toxic debris from an adjacent military base.
 This talk takes up racialized hazard at the detention camp in relation to the adjacent military base, a crucial node in the hemispheric circulation of weapons, soldiers, and military expertise.

 Research Justice Against Migrant Detention

-This lunchtime conversation will reflect on collaborative social movement research, with a particular focus on ethnographic and spatial research with movements for the abolition of migrant detention.
+Following her lecture, Dr. Emma Shaw Crane joins us for a lunchtime seminar on collaborative social movement research.
+This conversation will reflect on collaborative social movement research, with a particular focus on ethnographic and spatial research with movements for the abolition of migrant detention.
 We will explore the principles and practices of “research justice,” an approach to knowledge production that seeks to be accountable to movements for freedom and self-determination.
-Lunch will be served.

-Spring 2023 Book Celebration – Health in Ruins: The Capitalist Destruction of Medical Care at a Colombian Maternity Hospital
+Health in Ruins: The Capitalist Destruction of Medical Care at a Colombian Maternity Hospital

-Fall 2022 Colloquium Series – Critical, Community-Engaged Medical Anthropology
+Colloquium Series: Critical, Community-Engaged Medical Anthropology

 News